rstacruz/nwatch/Readme.md

   * [visionmedia/watch] - works exactly the same, except it's a C program.
   * [watch-js] - has more features geared towards web development like LiveReload.
+  * [supervisor] - invokes a node script (instead of an arbitrary command). also has features like auto-restart on exit.

 ## Acknowledgements